 This class will study what works, what does not, and why, in the fight against poverty in developing countries.
-The course will have a strong methodological and analytical component, specifically focusing on articulating the why behind interventions and policies, and the how behind establishing evidence on the effectiveness of specific interventions and policies.
+The course will have a strong methodological and analytical component, specifically focusing on articulating the "why" behind interventions and policies, and the "how" behind establishing evidence on the effectiveness of specific interventions and policies.
 The class will also discuss some fundamentals of behavioral economics, and learn how and when to apply such ideas to policy and program design.
-The course will focus on interventions and policies that apply to households, small firms, and farms, with particular but not exclusive focus on four sectors: microfinance, health, agriculture and education.
+The course will focus on interventions and policies that apply to households, small firms, and farms, with particular but not exclusive focus on three sectors: microfinance, health and education.
+It will also build the foundation of empirical data analysis and coding skills.